-Moreover, the development of electrolyte abnormalities is frequently associated with symptoms that negatively affects the quality of life and, in turn, prevents the action of certain chemotherapeutic agents.
+Moreover, the development of electrolyte abnormalities is frequently associated with symptoms that negatively affect the quality of life and, in turn, prevent the action of certain chemotherapeutic agents.

-Among the malignancies, lung cancer is considered the leading cause of cancer-related death around the globe.
-The two major types are small-cell lung cancer (abbreviated as SCLC) and non-small-cell lung cancer (abbreviated as NSCLC).
+Among the malignancies, lung cancer is considered to be the leading cause of cancer-related deaths around the globe.
+The two major types of lung cancer include small-cell lung cancer (SCLC) and non-small-cell lung cancer (NSCLC).
 The former condition is especially prone to give rise to electrolyte imbalances.

-Malignant effusion: Pleural fluid pathology (cytology) of lung (pulmonary) adenocarcinoma, a type of non small cell cancer (carcinoma).
-Pap stain.
-Image Credit: David Litman / Shutterstock Hyponatremia in Lung Cancer
+Malignant effusion: Pleural fluid pathology (cytology) of pulmonary adenocarcinoma, a type of NSCLC.
+Image Credit: David Litman / Shutterstock

-Albeit not always life-threatening, it may often be associated with extended hospitalization, hold-ups in scheduled chemotherapy, aggravated patient performance status, negative treatment response and diminished quality of life as well as lower survival rates.
+Albeit not always life-threatening, hyponatremia is often associated with extended hospitalization, delays in scheduled chemotherapy, aggravated patient performance status, negative treatment response, diminished quality of life, and lower survival rates.

-Hyponatremia is often seen in small-cell lung cancer, usually related to the syndrome of inadequate secretion of antidiuretic hormone (SIADH).
+Hyponatremia is often seen in SCLC and is usually related to the syndrome of inadequate secretion of antidiuretic hormone (SIADH).
 It is basically a dilution example of low blood sodium linked to increased renal water retention.
-Conversely, only a handful of studies specifically focus on hyponatremia in non-small-cell lung cancer patients.
+Conversely, only a handful of studies specifically focus on hyponatremia in NSCLC patients.

-A recent study that examined the use of carboplatin in non-small-cell lung cancer found that it is significantly associated with the development of hyponatremia.
-The mechanism could be explained by uncontrolled water ingestion and decreased concentrations of serum electrolyte.
+A recent study that examined the use of carboplatin in NSCLC found that this condition is significantly associated with the development of hyponatremia.
+The mechanism responsible for this association could be explained by uncontrolled water ingestion and decreased concentrations of serum electrolytes.

-In any case, treatment of hyponatremia has to be personalized and based on both the duration and severity of sodium serum reduction, underlying etiology and extracellular fluid volume.
-All the available literature data show that early correction of concentration levels is of utmost importance.
+In any case, treatment of hyponatremia must be personalized and based on both the duration and severity of sodium serum reduction, underlying etiology, and extracellular fluid volume.
+All data that is currently available in the literature indicates that early correction of concentration levels is of the utmost importance.

-The main options to achieve that goal are hypertonic or isotonic saline, fluid restriction, loop diuretics, urea and tolvaptan (vasopressin receptor 2 antagonist).
-For many patients with cancer-related SIADH, the hyponatremia can be refractory to therapy, thus other therapeutic venues must be explored.
+The main options to achieve that goal are hypertonic or isotonic saline, fluid restriction, loop diuretics, urea, and tolvaptan, which is a vasopressin receptor 2 antagonist.
+For many patients with cancer-related SIADH, the hyponatremia can be refractory to therapy, thus other therapeutic avenues must be explored.

 Hypokalemia is the second most frequent electrolyte imbalance seen in patients with malignant diseases.
-In small-cell lung cancer, amongst the important causes of low potassium levels in blood are adrenocorticotrophic hormone (ACTH)-secreting tumors.
+In SCLC, amongst the important causes of low potassium levels in the blood are adrenocorticotrophic hormone (ACTH)-secreting tumors.

-Small molecular-targeted medical drugs that are increasingly being used may also exert adverse electrolyte reactions such as hypophosphatemia and hypomagnesmia.
-Therefore, attentive monitoring of phosphate and magnesium ions in serum (which is still often neglected) represents a key issue in these cases.
+Small molecular-targeted medical drugs that are increasingly being used may also exert adverse electrolyte reactions such as hypophosphatemia and hypomagnesemia.
+Therefore, attentive monitoring of phosphate and magnesium ions in the serum, which is still often neglected, represents a key issue in these cases.